daleao/sdv/WalkOfLife/README.md

 - [Automate](https://www.nexusmods.com/stardewvalley/mods/1063) (for craftable machines, the machine's owner's professions will apply; for terrain features, i.e. berry bushes, only the session host's professions will apply)
 - [CJB Cheats Menu] (https://www.nexusmods.com/stardewvalley/mods/4) (you will have to manually change that mod's localization file to fix incorrect profession names, if you care about that)
 - [Multi Yield Crops](https://www.nexusmods.com/stardewvalley/mods/6069)
-- Custom SpaceCore skills (e.g. [Luck](https://www.nexusmods.com/stardewvalley/mods/521), [Magic](https://www.nexusmods.com/stardewvalley/mods/2007)) or [Love Of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830))
 - [Capstone Professions](https://www.nexusmods.com/stardewvalley/mods/7636)
-- [All Professions](https://www.nexusmods.com/stardewvalley/mods/174) (profession perks will not be applied immediately, but the following morning)
-- [Skill Prestige](https://www.nexusmods.com/stardewvalley/mods/569#) (same as above; the Prestige menu also won't reflect modded profession names or descriptions)
+- Custom SpaceCore skills (e.g. [Luck](https://www.nexusmods.com/stardewvalley/mods/521), [Magic](https://www.nexusmods.com/stardewvalley/mods/2007)) or [Love Of Cooking](https://www.nexusmods.com/stardewvalley/mods/6830) (Note that these skills cannot be prestiged).

 The mod is not compatible with the following mods: